TMEM176B: Expression

 The gene is found to be most expressed in the liver with the kidney being the second most expressed tissue.

 Transcript variants

 There are 3 isoforms (A, B, C) of this gene with variants of isoform A and C. Isoform A variant 1 has 1444 nucleotides that encode 270 amino acids.
 There are 17 alternatively spliced variants with 1 unspliced transcript variant.

 Homology

 Paralogs

 There is one paralog of TMEM176B which is TMEM176A.

 Orthologs

 Below is a table of orthologs of TMEM176B, these include close and somewhat distant orthologs.

 There are around 125 orthologs of the gene ranging from primates to mice and to certain species of fish.

 Homologs

-The homologs of this gene include chimpanzee, Rhesus monkey, dog, cow, mouse, and rat.
+The homologs of this gene include chimpanzee, rhesus monkey, dog, cow, mouse, and rat.

 Protein

-The molecular weight of TMEM176B is 29.1 kiloDaltons (kdal).
+The molecular weight of TMEM176B is 29.1 kilodaltons (kDa).
 The protein is rich in valine and poor in aspartic acid.
 There are 4 transmembrane regions within TMEM176B isoform a.
 There is a CD20 domain from 198-687.